 - Athletic Leagues.
-The Recreation Division sponsors and supports youth athletic leagues, primarily in the summer.
-In FY23 there was a resurgence in participation across all leagues, especially the Medina Dixon Instructional League for Girls. - Childcare Tuition.
+The Recreation Division sponsors and supports youth athletic leagues, primarily in the summer. - Childcare Tuition.
 Preschool programs are held at King, Kennedy/Longfellow, Morse, Peabody, 119 Windsor St., King Open and Haggerty School.
 After-school programs are located at the Morse, King, Fletcher/Maynard Academy, and Peabody Schools.
 Both Preschool and Afterschool use sliding scale tuition rates to ensure childcare services are available to Cambridge families.
-Tuition rates are adjusted each year based on HUD Area Median Income. - Community Schools Revenue.
+Starting in FY25, all preschool families at or below 65% of HUD AMI will receive free early education and care. - Community Schools Revenue.
 This category includes revenues received from summer camps and school year programs offered by the Community Schools throughout the city.
-In FY22, new sliding scale tuition rates were implemented across all programs.
-The newly implemented sliding fee scales allowed us to prioritize our services to Cambridge's underserved populations. - Field Permits.
+Community Schools use sliding scale tuition rates to ensure childcare services are available to Cambridge families.
+Sliding fee scales allow prioritizing services to Cambridge's underserved populations. - Field Permits.
 A permit fee of \$120 is required per two-hour period of field use.
 Fees are waived to all schools, youth leagues, and City sponsored events. - Golf Course.
-The Thomas P. O'Neill, Jr. Golf Course at Fresh Pond is supported by membership dues and fees. \$60,500.00 of total revenues is allocated to Debt Service for Golf Course improvements. - King Open Extended Day Program.
-The Department of Human Service Programs jointly administers an Extended Day Program with the King Open School.
+The Thomas P. O'Neill, Jr. Golf Course at Fresh Pond is supported by membership dues and fees. \$57,750. of total revenues is allocated to Debt Service for Golf Course improvements. - King Open Extended Day Program.
+The Department of Human Service Programs jointly administers an Extended Day Program with the King Open School Cambridge Public School Department.
 Revenue from tuition is used to fund the program.
-In FY23, King Open Extended Day increased capacity to pre-pandemic numbers and uses the current Department sliding scale tuition rates across all classrooms. - Recreational Activities.
+In FY24, King Open Extended Day increased capacity.
+King Open Extend Day uses sliding scale tuition rates to ensure childcare services are available to Cambridge families. - Recreational Activities.
 The War Memorial Recreation Center provides year-round evening adult classes and weekend children's activities and classes.
 The revenue from this wide range of classes is used to pay instructors and cover minimum equipment costs. - Senior Activities/Council on Aging.
 Funds are generated from various classes and activities offered by the Council on Aging.
-In FY23 programming was a mix of in-person and virtual.
+Programming is a mix of in-person and virtual.
 Fees are not collected currently for virtual classes.
 Funds received from Somerville Cambridge Elder Services support staffing. - Special Needs.
-Revenues from Camp Rainbow and school year special needs activities are generated through participant registration fees. - Youth Programs.
-These funds are generated from tuition for the pre-teen year-round program, summer and vacation camps, and from teen membership fees, and are used to offset program expenses.
-CYP uses sliding scale tuition rates across all Youth Centers.
+Revenues from Camp Rainbow and school year special needs activities are generated through participant registration fees.

+Youth Programs.
+These funds are generated from tuition for the pre-teen, and middle school year-round program, summer camps, and from teen membership fees.
+Fees are used to offset program expenses.
+Cambridge Youth Programs Day uses sliding scale tuition rates to ensure childcare services are available to Cambridge families.